Why Choose Cedars-Sinai Marina del Rey Hospital for Hand & Wrist Injury Treatment?

 The specialty-trained hand-wrist surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with hand and wrist disorders and provide a piece of individualized treatment advice for each patient.
 They can choose from the various non-surgical and surgical treatment options available.
 The treatment that works best for you is considered.

-Hands are very important to perform our everyday activities at home and in office.
-Hands are supported by our wrists, which help our hands to perform complex tasks including lifting heavy weights.
+Hands are very important to perform our everyday activities at home and in the office.
+Hands are supported by our wrists, which help our hands to perform complex tasks including lifting heavyweights.
 The wrist joint consists of eight small bones called carpals.
-These carpals support a tube running between them called carpal tunnel, which houses nerves, blood vessels, and tendons running into it that are held in place by ligaments.
+These carpals support a tube running between them called the carpal tunnel, which houses nerves, blood vessels, and tendons running into it that are held in place by ligaments.
 Repetitive actions involving the hand such as typing, chopping, sports activities, sewing, playing musical instruments, and impacts due to fall can injure your hands and wrists.

-Hand and wrist injuries cause damage to the bones, resulting in restricted movements, severe pain on movement and even when your hands are at rest.
+Hand and wrist injuries cause damage to the bones, resulting in restricted movements, severe pain on movement, and even when your hands are at rest.
 The bones of wrists and hands may break when people fall, more often these injuries occur when people try to restrict their fall by landing on their outstretched hands.
 If you feel pain while writing, typing, lifting moderate weights, you tend to lose grip while holding objects, or if your wrists are swollen, it clearly indicates a wrist injury.

 The need to opt for surgery depends on how bad the symptoms are, and it also depends on how the patient reacts to non-surgical treatments such as medications, exercises, splinting, and physiotherapy.
 Early treatment is very important, if not treated at the correct time, the healing of broken bones and alignment of other associated structures will be improper leading to restrictive and awkward movements of your hands while performing everyday activities.